 The figures, released by the Scottish Government, show the number of firearms held on certificate went up by 4% from 2007 to 69,481, the highest for 10 years.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.The rise applies both to shotguns and other types of weapons held under firearms certificates.

 The number of certificates increased only slightly last year but the number of actual weapons held under those certificates went up.